ccxt/ccxt/wiki/Manual.md

 - `name`: This is a string literal containing the human-readable exchange name.

-- `countries`: A string literal or an array of string literals of 2-symbol ISO country codes, where the exchange is operating from.
+- `countries`: An array of string literals of 2-symbol ISO country codes, where the exchange is operating from.

 - `urls['api']`: The single string literal base URL for API calls or an associative array of separate URLs for private and public APIs.